Bull Terrier – Bold, Energetic, and Distinctive

 Ability to withstand cold temperatures.

-Minor concerns: Deafness (particularly in white Bull Terriers), skin allergies
+Minor concerns: Deafness (especially in white Bull Terriers), skin allergies

 Occasionally seen: Patellar luxation